 The last absorber is the iron plug.
-They are the front part of the muon magnet pistons.
-They are bored out to almost twice the diameter of the piston bore so that particles will not shower off the front of the piston into the first tracking station.
+It is the front part of the muon magnet piston.
+Each is bored out to almost twice the diameter of the piston bore so that particles will not shower off the front of the piston into the first tracking station.
+This larger bore is also necessary to provide space for a flange in the beam pipe that will be in this region.

 Figure 3.13: A view of the North Muon Arm showing the layout of the specialized absorbers.
-The absorbers for the South Muon Arm are essentially a mirror image of these with the exception that the plug on the South Arm has a 12° outer angle to match the South Arm pistion.
+The absorbers for the South Muon Arm are essentially a mirror image of these with the exception that they follow a 12° outer angle to match the South Arm pistion.